jogor9/i3-record.sh/README.md

 # Usage

+Edit the encoder options (default uses `h264_nvenc`, which works only on NVIDIA cards, and `libfdk_aac`, which requires a custom FFmpeg build).

 Run once to start the recording, then run again to stop it.
-Simply `bindsym` it to a single key.
+You'll probably want to `bindsym` it to a single key.

 The file is saved in "$HOME/recordings/\<current-date-and-time\>"

 # Requirements